sarahsamorodnitsky/spagg/README.md

 ## Vignettes

-For example usage of `spagg` in single-cell spatial proteomics imaging analysis, please see the associatd vignettes.
+For example usage of `spagg` in single-cell spatial proteomics imaging analysis, please see the associated vignettes.